James Michael Tyler: Actor who played Gunther on 'Friends' dies | DW | 25.10.2021

 James Michael Tyler has died of cancer at age 59.
 He was best known for his role as a coffee shop manager on the 1990s comedy series "Friends."

-James Michael Tyler, the actor who played coffee shop manager Gunther on the hit sitcom "Friends," has died Sunday at age 59, US media reported.
+James Michael Tyler, the actor who played coffee shop manager Gunther on the hit sitcom "Friends," has died Sunday at age 59, media in the United States reported.

 Benson said Tyler died at his home in Los Angeles from prostate cancer.
 He was first diagnosed in 2018.